 Research work, laboratory placements and experience gained using relevant scientific and analytical techniques can also be particularly helpful in landing a graduate job.

 It’s possible for a school leaver to enter the science industry through an apprenticeship as a laboratory technician but, if you ultimately want to become a biotechnologist, you will need to get a degree.
-To find out more about getting into science via a school leaver route, visit the science section of TARGETcareers, our website aimed at school leavers.

 - Complex problem solving